 Most people would think the most obvious place to see penguins would be on a trip to the zoo.
 However, Tokyo doesn’t like to do things conventionally which is why you’ll find a bar in Ikebukuro where you can have a drink alongside two pairs of penguins.
 This restaurant/bar offers food and drinks, including the “Penguin Course (ペンギンコース)” which can all be enjoyed with a good sight of the spacious pools in which the penguin swim around freely.

-Time in the bar is limited to two hours but includes five dishes and an all-you-can-drink deal.
+Time in the bar is limited to two hours but includes four dishes and an all-you-can-drink deal.
 This is a truly unique bar experience and a great way to combine two enjoyable activities in one evening of fun.
 If you turn up at the right time, you may even be lucky enough to feed the penguins.

 Booking details: See Penguins in a bar at Ikebukuro, Tokyo!